 18. Special Drawing Rights (SDR): It is a reserve asset (Paper Gold) created within the framework of the International Monetary Fund in an attempt to increase international liquidity

-19. SLR (Statutory Liquidity Ratio): It is an amount that a commercial bank should have before giving credits to its customers either in the form of gold, money or bonds.
+19. SLR (Statutory Liquidity Ratio): SLR is one of the most important banking terms.
+It is an amount that a commercial bank should have before giving credits to its customers either in the form of gold, money or bonds.

 20. Universal Banking: When financial institutions and banks undertake activities including investment, issue of debit and credit card etc.